-The morning started at 8.30am with a comprehensive briefing on safety and how to paddle correctly.
+The morning started at 8.30 am with a comprehensive briefing on safety and how to paddle correctly in a kayak.
 It’s actually quite interesting how much of a difference a little technique can make in both speed and performance but more importantly in how sore you feel the next day.

-The obligatory ‘name and shame’ of the group followed where our guide made us introduce ourselves and say where we had heard about the tour.
-Needless to say EVERYONE had purchased it through Cudo.
-Shameless promotion I know but you have to admit that these group buying sites are powerful.
-In fact our tour guide (Sol) explained that they had 2,500 people purchase the coupons and were subsequently booked solid.
+The obligatory ‘name and shame’ of the group followed when our guide made us introduce ourselves and say where we had heard about the tour.
+Needless to say, EVERYONE had purchased it through Cudo.
+Shameless promotion I know but you have to admit that these group-buying sites are powerful.
+In fact, our tour guide (Sol) explained that they had 2,500 people purchase the coupons and were subsequently booked solid.

-After a quick set up of our rudder we were in the water.
-We started by paddling out and across the harbour from the Spit Marina and I guess I mustn’t have been listening in the briefing as my arms were already sore.
-Luckily for us the weather was perfect though, zero wind, gorgeous blue sky and about 28 degrees.
+After a quick setup of our rudder, we were in the water.
+We started by paddling out and across the harbor from the Spit Marina and I guess I mustn’t have been listening in the briefing as my arms were already sore.
+Luckily for us, the weather was perfect though, zero wind, gorgeous blue sky, and about 28 degrees.